Saving Money: Why It’s Time to Make a Money-Saving Plan

 You probably plan to retire one day – everyone does.
 In order to retire, you need to have enough money saved up to cover your living expenses for the rest of your life.
 Depending on what type of job you held, it might be entirely up to you to fund life in retirement.
 If you start a savings account now, this reality will be much more likely for you down the line.

 Before home preparations come car preparations.
 Yes, car payments are available to you if you have no money to put towards the purchase of the car.
 But, if you’re able to buy the car in cash, you won’t have to worry about monthly payments that stretch your bank account thin.
-Plus, if you’re willing to pay in cash at the dealership, you can negotiate a much better price right then and there with the car salesmen.
+Another advantage of saving money ahead of purchasing a car: if you’re willing to pay in cash at the dealership, you can negotiate a much better price right then and there with the car salesmen.